microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

 ## Setup
 -----------

-First, make sure you have set up your SQL Server by <a href="SetupSQL.html">following these instruction</a>.
+First, make sure you have <a href="SetupSQL.html">set up your SQL Server</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell files.

 ## Execute PowerShell Script
 ----------------------------

 Running this PowerShell script will create stored procedures for the the operationalization of this solution.
-It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](dba.html).
+It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described in the [For the Database Analyst](dba.html) page.